cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 _Assurance category: High and risk category: high_

-An internal image registry should be deployed and configured to support internal artefact distribution with the security properties described in this section.
-This might be accomplished by distributing metadata using the proposed OCI artefact manifest[^50].
+An internal image registry should be deployed and configured to support internal artifact distribution with the security properties described in this section.
+This might be accomplished by distributing metadata using the proposed OCI artifact manifest[^50].

 ## Encryption:

-#### Encrypt artefacts before distribution & ensure only authorized platforms have decryption capabilities
+#### Encrypt artifacts before distribution & ensure only authorized platforms have decryption capabilities

 _Assurance category:  High and risk category: high_

 The confidentiality of the image and its contents can be protected by encrypting it.
-This ensures that the contents of the artefact remain confidential in transit and at rest, until it is consumed.
-These artefacts can be encrypted so that they are accessible by authorized parties, such as the clusters, vulnerability scanners, etc. OCI image encryption is implemented via the ocicrypt library, supported by CNCF projects containerd and cri-o runtimes, as well as build tools such as buildah and skopeo.
+This ensures that the contents of the artifact remain confidential in transit and at rest, until it is consumed.
+These artifacts can be encrypted so that they are accessible by authorized parties, such as the clusters, vulnerability scanners, etc. OCI image encryption is implemented via the ocicrypt library, supported by CNCF projects containerd and cri-o runtimes, as well as build tools such as buildah and skopeo.

-Encrypting artefacts allows its view or use to be tied to a key relying less on the trust of the distribution infrastructure (e.g. registries).
+Encrypting artifacts allows its view or use to be tied to a key relying less on the trust of the distribution infrastructure (e.g. registries).
 It is recommended organizations use key management and distribution systems with identity and attestation mechanisms (e.g. SPIFFE/SPIRE) to accomplish this.

 # Securing Deployments

 Software delivery systems have been historically prone to several types of attacks.
 The Update Framework (TUF)[^51] has been designed to be resistant to these attacks.
-Therefore, any system designed to distribute software artefacts and their corresponding metadata must have several properties that enable them to counter the attacks defined in the TUF spec: Trust, Compromise Resilience, Integrity, and Freshness.
+Therefore, any system designed to distribute software artifacts and their corresponding metadata must have several properties that enable them to counter the attacks defined in the TUF spec: Trust, Compromise Resilience, Integrity, and Freshness.
 In addition the system must contain preventive and detective capabilities to monitor its security posture and report if attempts to compromise are discovered.

 ## Verification:

-#### Ensure clients can perform Verification of Artefacts and associated metadata
+#### Ensure clients can perform Verification of Artifacts and associated metadata

 _Assurance categories: Moderate to high and risk categories: Moderate to high_

-Clients receiving software artefacts from the distribution mechanism must be able to verify the integrity of the downloaded files.
+Clients receiving software artifacts from the distribution mechanism must be able to verify the integrity of the downloaded files.
 It's also vital that the view a client has of the repository is consistent and up to date so the client sees the latest version of all the files it has access to.
 This is especially necessary for highly volatile repositories.

-Clients must verify the metadata associated with the artefacts.
+Clients must verify the metadata associated with the artifacts.
 If an SBOM is created, its signatures must be verified, and the associated keys must be validated as belonging to an authorized party.
 When in-toto metadata is generated, the corresponding verification workflow[^52] must be executed, which, apart from verifying the signatures of each metadata file, also matches the metadata from each step in the pipeline to the layout of the full supply chain.
 Adopters can use the reference implementations written in Python[^53] or Go[^54] to execute this workflow.

 #### Ensure clients can verify the "freshness" of files